Developing Auditory Skills

 - Bring folding chairs to an intersection and have the learner listen to idling vehicles at the intersection.
 Ask the learner to continue trying to listen for the idling cars as another lane receives the green ball/light from the signal and their surge is heard.
 Ask if the learner was still able to hear the idling cars or if the sound of the surge washed out/masked the quieter sound of the idling vehicles.

-- Beginning in quiet room or an area where you have some control over the environment to ensure that you will be able to keep your sound cue as the only auditory input, keep a constant sound source playing sound as you walk around the learner in a larger circle.
-Have the learner point to you/the sound source and continue to track you as you circumnavigate around them, going completely around in both directions.
+- Beginning in a quiet room or an area where you have some control over the environment to ensure that you will be able to keep your sound cue as the only auditory input, keep a constant sound source playing sound as you walk around the learner in a larger circle.
+Have the learner point to you or the sound source and continue to track you as you circumnavigate around them, going completely around in both directions.

 - Place a sound source a good distance from the learner and have them point to where they hear the sound source and then ask them to walk to it.